bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Stylesheet durations
     * Curtain
     * Cubes
-* Consolidate transition constants as well. (left, right, and so forth.)
-* Get staging and such purely from single environment variable.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.